slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On opponents and allies

 <!--
+> *"If you don’t like a person, it’s because they remind you of something you don’t like about yourself."  -- Sigmund Freud*
 > *"Só os mais corajosos conseguem fazer a paz."  -- Trump*

+- The wicked don’t listen.
+When you shame a good man for a small infraction, he feels guilty.
+He tries to do better.
+When you shame a genuinely bad man, he doesn’t care.
+He views you with contempt because you do.
+Shaming the incorrigible is futile.
+Pointless.
 - Be willing to side with the minority.
-- your competition isn't other people.
+- your competition isn’t other people.
 Your competition is your proscrastination.
 Your ego.
-The unhealthy food you're consuming, the knowledge you neglect.
-The negative behaviour you're nurturing & your lack of creativity.
+The unhealthy food you’re consuming, the knowledge you neglect.
+The negative behaviour you’re nurturing & your lack of creativity.
 Compete against that.
 - Find cassandras to stop catastrophes.
 The “Cassandras” are experts in their field.
 These people are data driven.
-- i fear not the man who's read ten thousand books, but the man who's read the book ten thousand times.
+- i fear not the man who’s read ten thousand books, but the man who’s read the book ten thousand times.
 - understand the difference of an adversary and an enemy to not accumulate enemys.
 - When narratives begin to shift and the once good guys are labelled as bad it’s not surprising they fight back.
 They’ll point to criticisms as exaggerations.
 Their faults as misunderstandings.
 - Nietszche says to measure one’s strength by the number of parasites one can support.